danielfett/inetbox.py/README.md

 ## Installation

 You first need to **enable UART** on the Pi.
-For this, follow the steps listed under "Configure UART on Raspberry Pi" on [this website](https://www.electronicwings.com/raspberry-pi/raspberry-pi-uart-communication-using-python-and-c#header2).
+For this, follow the steps listed under "Configure UART on Raspberry Pi" on [this website](https://www.electronicwings.com/raspberry-pi/raspberry-pi-uart-communication-using-python-and-c#header2) until the step to reboot the Pi.

 Then install the software: